Asian Americans in arts and entertainment: 2000s

-Recently, the U.S. television series Survivor created teams along racial lines during Survivor: Cook Islands.
+The U.S. television series Survivor created teams along racial lines during Survivor: Cook Islands.
 People of East and Southeast Asian ancestry composed the Asian American tribe.
 Asian American Yul Kwon won the season.

 Tila Tequila was the star of the two-season MTV show A Shot at Love with Tila Tequila.

 Olivia Munn, from Oklahoma of Chinese descent on her mother's side, is an actress, model, and television personality best known as a correspondent on The Jon Stewart Show.
-She co-hosted G4's Attack of the Show!, and enjoyed roles in movies such as Iron Man 2 (2010).
-South Korea-born SuChin Pak was a news correspondent frequently seen on MTV News and now the host of G Word for Planet Green.
+She co-hosted G4's Attack of the Show!, and appeared in movies such as Iron Man 2 (2010).
+South Korea-born SuChin Pak was a news correspondent frequently seen on MTV News and is now the host of G Word for Planet Green.
 Jamie Chung is a Korean-American actress and former reality television personality.
-She first gained fame in 2004 as a cast member on the MTV reality series, The Real World: San Diego and appearing on its spin-off series, Real World/Road Rules Challenge: The Inferno II.
+She first gained fame in 2004 as a cast member on the MTV reality series The Real World: San Diego.
+She also appeared on its spin-off series, Real World/Road Rules Challenge: The Inferno II.
 She is regarded by many as the Real World alumna with the most successful media career.

 Korean-American actress Yun Jin Kim and the Asian Canadian Sandra Oh of the ABC television series Lost and Grey's Anatomy, respectively, were during their series' runs the main two Asian American actors in lead roles on network television (the latter is still on air), although both part of large-ensemble casts, where minority characters are more likely to be found.
-Oh was nominated for many Emmy Awards and won a Golden Globe Award.
+Oh was nominated for many Emmy Awards, including Best Lead Actress in a Drama Series for her role in the BBC America series Killing Eve, and won a Golden Globe Award.

 Korean-American actor Steven Yeun plays one of the leading roles as Glenn Rhee in AMC's The Walking Dead.
 Arden Cho is a Korean-American actress, singer and model, starring on the prominent television series Teen Wolf as Kira Yukimura.

 Jenna Ushkowitz, Darren Criss and Harry Shum, Jr. of the teen series Glee are also prominent Asian American actors currently on network television.
 Darren Criss is a half-Filipino actor who also recently gained fame through the viral hit A Very Potter Musical and now Broadway theatre.